-The downloadable version includes a worksheet maker (Internet access required) that lets you make extra practice worksheets for many of the topics in the curriculum.
+The digital version includes a worksheet maker (Internet access required) that lets you make extra practice worksheets for many of the topics in the curriculum.

 BONUS!
-If you purchase the download version in Kagi store, you will also get Soft-Pak programs completely FREE.
-The 7 programs in Soft-Pak (4 math, 1 language arts, 2 testing) offer both on-screen and printable activities in a low-graphic, high content format.
+If you purchase the download version at the co-op, you will also get Soft-Pak programs completely FREE.
+The 6 programs in Soft-Pak (4 math, 1 language arts, 1 list maker) offer both on-screen and printable activities in a low-graphic, high content format.
 Read more and see screenshots.

 Here is a list of manipulatives that are needed or recommended for grade 4.
 Measuring tapes are only used in the measuring chapter.

 New to home schooling, I felt overwhelmed trying to pick out a suitable curriculum to suit a 1st and 4th grader (in particular), having come through regular school up to 3rd grade.
 Both kids are enjoying Math Mammoth so far.
 The hints and tips for mental math throughout are great.
 The program provides flexibility if a student is struggling on something because I can hop back and print out some 3rd grade reminders of key concepts.
 I love that I can generate extra worksheets of different problems online anytime - brilliant.
 We haven't got far enough yet to use the chapter reviews but glad that they are there for us when we're ready.
 The pricing through homebuyers is amazing to cover both students through 8th grade if we so choose.
 I chose to do the download option and print as we go.
 I would recommend this product (and a good printer!)."

 I've been using Mammoth for 3 years now.
 I teach fourth grade and my students love it!
 They can work as ability allows and now I actually have to buy the 6th grade program for some of my higher students who have breezed through 4th and 5th grade math!